verrazzano/docs/content/en/docs/setup/install/multicluster-no-rancher.md

 If Rancher is enabled, for a much simpler de-registration process, see [De-Register a managed cluster]({{< relref "docs/setup/install/multicluster.md#de-register-a-managed-cluster" >}}).

-If you want to de-register a managed cluster because you no longer want it to be part of a Verrazzano multicluster environment, complete the following steps.
+If you want to de-register a managed cluster because you no longer want it to be part of a Verrazzano multicluster environment, then complete the following steps.

 ### On the admin cluster
 1. Export the YAML file created to register the managed cluster.